Enhancing Diffusion Posterior Sampling for Inverse Problems by Integrating Crafted Measurements: Experiments

 where $\boldsymbol{x}_0^{(i)}\sim p\left(\boldsymbol{x}_0 \mid \boldsymbol{x}_t\right)$. $\text{DPS}_{\boldsymbol{y}_t}$ with multiple Monte-Carlo samples can be formed as:

 where $\boldsymbol{y}_t^{(i)}\sim p\left(\boldsymbol{y}_t \mid \boldsymbol{y}_0\right)$.
 And the estimate in FPS-SMC is $p_{\boldsymbol{\theta}}\left(\mathbf{y}_{t-1} \mid \mathbf{x}_{t-1}\right)$ given sampled $\mathbf{y}_{t-1}$.
+DPS-CM improves the posterior estimate differently via crafted measurements.
 We conduct experiments on 4$\times$ super-resolution to demonstrate the superiority of our crafted measurements $\mathbf{y}_t$ over these augmented posterior estimate methods.
 The Monte Carlo sample number is set as 10 for all of them ($M=10$ for FPS-SMC).
 Shown in Table \ref{tab:abla1}, DPS-CM shows the best results on perception-oriented metrics (LPIPS and FID) and comparable performance on the standard metrics (PSNR and SSIM) with FPS-SMC.
-DPS-MC is 50$\%$ more efficient than FPS-SMC as shown in the running time report in Appendix \ref{app:runtime}, which validates the design in this work can keep the details and promote posterior approximation at the same time.
+DPS-CM is 50$\%$ more efficient than FPS-SMC as shown in the running time report in Appendix \ref{app:runtime}, which validates the design in this work can keep the details and promote posterior approximation at the same time.
+More visual comparisons with FPS-SMC are shown in Fig.\ref{fig:appendix_sr_fps} and \ref{fig:sr}.